Calligraphy and artwork for your suite

 Wedding Invitation Suites

 Calligraphy addressing for outer envelopes starts at $3.50 per envelope.
 This price does not include the cost of envelopes.
 If you purchase a suite through Blush & Blue Designs we use the envelopes purchased as part of your invitation suite.
-If you are only using me for addressing services I will connect with you for guidelines on the envelopes my inks prefer and the number of envelopes necessary.
+If you are only using me for envelope addressing I will connect with you for guidelines on the envelopes my inks prefer and the number of envelopes necessary.
 I am more than happy to order envelopes for you as well!

 Custom event signs